-Net Weight Not in use: The level is not used, any outputs set to work with this level will be off.
+Net Weight Not in use: The level is not used, any outputs set to work with

-Gross Weight work with this level will be off.
+Gross Weight this level will be off.

-Display Weight

-Flow Rate
+Display Weight Net Weight: The level operates on the net weight.
+Flow Rate Gross Weight: The level operates on the gross weight Abs.
+Net Weight Display Weight: The level operates on gross weight or

 Abs.
-Net Weight

-Abs.
-Orace Weight

-Net weight: The level operates on the gross weight

-Display weight: The level operates on gross weight or

-Abs.
-Gross Weight

-Abs.
 Gross Weight net weight, even if the flow rate is displayed.

-Abs.
-Disp.
-Weight Flow rate: The level operates on the flow rate.
+Abs.Disp.Weight Flow Rate: The level operates on the flow rate.

-Abs.: Stands for Absolute,
+Abs.Flow Rate Abs.: Stands for Absolute.